 She continues on to mention “Caesar’s due” and “Charon’s dues.”
 The first phrase is a reference to a passage in the Bible related to the paying of taxes to the Romans.
 The second refers to the coins paid to Charon, the ferryman in Greek mythology.
 Without the payment, one could not be taken into the afterlife.

 The last lines speak on how any judgment made by the living on the dead is only done in an effort to stave off that same fate.
 They are attempts to “mend the grinning of a skull.”
 The fear of death is lessened when one is able to make light of those who have entered into it.

 Be abstinent in praise and blame.

 Or softly drop so poor a shame

-Rather than wasting one’s time on these judgements, the reader, and Browning’s husband, should take care to watch out for one another.
+Rather than wasting one’s time on these judgments, the reader, and Browning’s husband, should take care to watch out for one another.
 The effort is better placed in lifting “so frail a fame” of one who needs boosting.
-One should not inflict greater damage on someone who is already dealing with shame.
+One should not inflict greater damage to someone who is already dealing with shame.